 You would think that old cars would be more likely to be tampered with as they will be less technically advanced and easier to corrupt.
 However, surprisingly it is newer cars that are more likely to be clocked.
-New cars don’t have to have an MOT for the first 3-4 years so there’s more chance of a new car having no service history without any suspicion leaving no paper trail for the buyer to check up on.
+New cars don’t have to have an MOT for the first 3-4 years so there’s more chance of a new car having no service history, with no MOT mileage check, leaving no paper trail for the buyer to verify the details.

 Since the introduction of digital odometers, it has become more difficult to clock a car, but it is still possible.
 So, if you’re selling your old car for a new one then it’s worth knowing how to spot a clocked car and what to do if you are sold one.

 The seller may be able to alter the car’s mileage, but it’s not completely fool proof - if you tamper with the electricals then it is going to show as a malfunction.
 Check the electrical system for any faults and that will be a clear indication that the seller isn’t being completely honest with you.
-These will appear through basic electrical glitches, including dim lights from a charging malfunction and any issues on the trip computer.selling your car and sacrificing the flash car for the first few years until your insurance policy comes down.
+These will appear through basic electrical glitches, including dim lights from a charging malfunction and any issues on the car’s trip computer.

-If it’s a new car, there is a chance that the car has no service history or MOT information, but if it does, compare the paperwork to what the mileage odometer is saying to make sure there are no discrepancies.drivers with a disability often see an increase in insurance premiums if they need to modify the car for practical reasons.
+If it’s a new car, there is a chance that the car has no service history or MOT information.
+However, if it does, then the MOT paperwork can be used to verify the information you are being told.
+Compare the paperwork to what the mileage odometer is saying to make sure there are no discrepancies.

 Before you sign on the dotted line and drive away with your new car, double check the mileage odometer.
 It is likely that the seller will wind back the car’s mileage on your first viewing so you think it has done less than it has, but will then roll it forwards again to the actual reading before you drive it away.
 This is a clever way to make the transaction legal, and the buyer will be none the wiser of the deception until after the sale.